umdio/umdio/README.md

   - break tests out into features - the files for each endpoint are unwieldy

 ###Docs:
-  - Footer: contact info, git repo
+  - Footer: contact info, git repo, license and copyright?, contribute
-  - Errors section is strange
   - Courses methods full documentation
+  - Tutorials for using the API in different languages
+  - Styling: font-size, code highlighting, width of description and examples sections, nav float on pages, list styles in description section
+  - listing sections in nav

 ###Implement:
+  - Turn numbers in database into real numbers, not strings!
   - add query capability (e.g. /courses/ENES100?semester=201501)
   - allow limits and filters -- projection stuff
 	- courses/search